HOME > Prospective Students > Tuition Fees

 • The above full amounts are based on current regulations and are subject to change.

-• In addition to tuition fees, textbooks must be purchased and practicum fees (actual amount) must be paid.
+• In addition to tuition fees, textbooks must be purchased, and practicum fees (actual amounts) must be paid.

-• If payment due dates fall on a Saturday, Sunday or national holiday, the payment due date shall be the next financial institution business day.
+• If a payment due date falls on a Saturday, Sunday, or national holiday, the payment due date shall become the next financial institution business day.

 Take care to avoid late payments in both semesters.
 Students who fail to make tuition fee payments even with reminder notices may be removed from the student register.